stoduk/calibre_plugin_xray/SPECIFICATION.md

 * singular_label INTEGER
 * icon INTEGER: Select the icon in X-Ray view for this type (1=person logo, used for `entity.type=1` type; 2=book logo, used for `entity.type=2` type)
 * top_mentioned_entities TEXT: comma-separated ordered list of entities to appear in X-Ray summary (not all entities would need to appear here, some could just give information when highlighted in book)

+# Start Actions
+The Start Actions file describes what is shown to the reader when first opening a book, or when selecting the 'About This Book' option from the menu.
+It contains a summary of the book, details of the author, other books from that author, etc. - basically the digital equivalent of what would be printed on the back cover of a book.

+## Versions
+Only one version as far as I'm aware, in JSON format.

+## Naming
+StartActions.data.{ASIN}.asc

+## Contents
+The top level keys are all containers for a lot of information, so a section on each below.
+The keys are bookInfo, data, layouts, widgets - the values are nested data.

+### bookInfo
+Top level book information, all obvious
+asin: String(ASIN)
+class: String("BookInfo")
+- fixed string?
+Assume this is to match up with some CSS or similar.
+contentType: String("EBOK")
+- could this be other things, eg. for audio books or videos?
+erl: Int(-1)
+- TBC
+imageUrl: String(URL for book cover)
+- unknown if it is a specific size, colour depth, etc.  For sample book I had a 226x340 JPEG.
+refTagSuffix: String(???)
+- TBC
+timestamp: Int(timestamp)
+- Not sure what format this is, couldn't trivially decode in python.
+Could just be used for the sort order on Kindle (ie. sort by: Recent)